This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Kostos Village

-Contrary to the three villages mentioned above, the last place on our list of lesser-known gems to discover in Paros is a seaside one.
+Unlike the three villages mentioned above, the last place on our list of lesser-known gems to discover in Paros is a seaside one.
 Piso Livadi is an easy-going small fishing village.
-The coastal village is home to a pristine sheltered beach and some of the best restaurants to enjoy a delicious meal after your swim.

 From Piso Livadi, sailing yachts depart daily for secret beaches and the Small Cyclades.
-Book a fantastic sailing trip in advance to spend a memorable day at the sea.

 This image shows a line of traditional boats in the foreground and the village of Piso Livadi in the background.